javlopezdi/hsktoolboxapi/README.md

   <img width="80%" src="./signuphsktoolbox.png" />
 </p>

+This form was created with the library **redux-form**.
+After validating the data in the frontend and in the backend, it is stored in a **MongoDB** Database

 ### Sign In
 <p align="left">
   <img width="80%" src="./signinhsktoolbox.png" />
 </p>

+The modal was created using the Dialog from **headless.ui** and the form with the library **redux-form**.
+After signing in, you are issued a **JSON Web Token** to validate your identity.

 ### Progress
 <p align="left">
   <img width="80%" src="./progresshsktoolbox.png" />
 </p>

+Here you can track all the vocabulary you have practiced in the games, if you got them correct, they are marked as *learned*.
+You can expand each category to see the word list.

 ### Practice
 <p align="left">
   <img width="80%" src="./practicehsktoolbox.png" />
 </p>

+Here you can choose the game you want to play in order to practice the HSK vocabulary.

 ### Matching Game
 <p align="left">
   <img width="80%" src="./matchinggamehsktoolbox.png" />
 </p>

+This is the classic matching game where you have to tap a pair of cards until you find the chinese character and its matching english meaning.

 ### Multiple Choice
 <p align="left">
   <img width="80%" src="./multiplechoicehsktoolbox.png" />
 </p>

+In this game you are given a chinese chracter and four possible answers, after answering all the questions and submitting, you can watch the results.

 ### Complete Sentence
 *Coming soon...*